T R I P T I

 (I have a morning meeting tomorrow.
 If I don't wake up, wake me up at 7, okay?)

-"Thik h" I said flatly, turning my face away again.
-His breath evened out as he drifted into sleep, while I lay awake, staring into the dark, feeling the distance between us grow wider than ever.
+"Thik h" I said flatly and turned my face away again.
+His breath evened out as he drifted into sleep, while I lay awake, staring into the dark, feeling the distance between us growing wider than ever.

 (Okay)